 - Waiting periods re-apply: Health insurance policies usually have a waiting period of 36-48 months for pre-existing diseases.
 In case you do not renew your policy on time, you will be treated as a new customer and the waiting period will be re-set.

-For eg: Rajesh has a pre-existing disease which will be covered after 48 months of continuous coverage.
+For eg: Rajesh has a pre-existing disease that will be covered after 48 months of continuous coverage.
 Rajesh forgets to pay the renewal premium for the fourth policy year on time.
 After a couple of months, he approaches the company and is ready to pay the pending premium.
 However, he is now treated as a new customer and the waiting period of 48 months will again apply though he had already completed 36 months of the waiting period earlier.

 Similarly, certain diseases/conditions like cataract surgery, hernia, joint replacement, maternity coverage, etc usually have a mandatory waiting period of 24-48 months.
-The waiting period for these will also re-apply in case of delay in premium payment.
+The waiting period for these will also re-apply in case of a delay in premium payment.

 Thus, delays in renewal premium payment can prove very costly as you end up losing several benefits that are linked to continuous or uninterrupted insurance coverage.
 As you grow older and acquire new ailments, it will not be easy to get a health insurance policy.
 So, making timely renewal payments is a wise thing to do.

 Health insurance premiums can be a huge amount, so one should plan to have this amount on hand to pay on time.

 Cashless claim facility is available only in the empaneled or network hospitals of the insurance company.
 One can check on the website of the insurance company or TPA or call on their customer service number to know whether a particular hospital is a part of their network.